The chances of getting pregnant the first time trying are low, although it does happen for some. It can take up to a year or longer for most people.

-Conception in the first month occurs for about 30% of people attempting pregnancy.
+Conception in the first month occurs for about

 Successful conception rates tend to decrease steadily after the first month of actively trying to conceive.
 However, many healthy people without fertility issues could expect to become pregnant by the end of the first year.